yings0930/yings0930.github.io/_pages/experience.md

 May 2024 – Ongoing
 • Fall 2024: Designed a new course named _Introduction to Large Language Models_.
 Wrote two versions of syllabi (long and short courses), and proposed quizzes and assignments under the supervision of Professor Daqing He.
 The collected resources will be released soon.
 • Summer 2024: Graded assignments and made quizzes for INFSCI 2595 - Machine Learning, under the supervision of Professor Patrick Skeba.
+• Summer 2024: Graded assignments and quizzes for INFSCI 2150 - Information Security and Privacy, under the supervision of Professor Balaji Palanisamy.

 ## MLSP Group Member